MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEventsPolicy.md

 PS C:\> Grant-CsTeamsEventsPolicy -Group "sales@contoso.com" -Rank 10 -Policy DisablePublicWebinars
 ```

-The command shown in Example 3 assigns the Teams events policy, DisablePublicWebinars, to the members of the group "sales@contoso.com".
+The command shown in Example 3 assigns the Teams Events policy, DisablePublicWebinars, to the members of the group "sales@contoso.com".

 ## PARAMETERS